 Crystallized Ginger Substitute

 Crystallized ginger (also known as candied or glace ginger), is fresh ginger that has been cooked in sugar water and rolled in sugar.
-If you have a recipe that calls for this ingredient, just substitute 1/8 teaspoon of ground ginger for every tablespoon of crystallized ginger.
+If you have a recipe that calls for this ingredient, you can substitute 1/8 teaspoon of ground ginger for every tablespoon of crystallized ginger.

 Freezing and Storing